GRADUATE SCHOOL: Frequently Asked questions

 - Register for classes.
 Be sure to note all registration guidelines and deadlines.

 College of Graduate Studies and Research policy states that all credits applicable to the degree must have been completed within a maximum of six years prior to the granting of the master's degree.
 This includes transfer credits, submission of thesis, defense of thesis, submission of research projects, completion of practicum or internship and the course credits required for the degree.
-If a student fails to complete his or her program in 6 years, coursework that is more than six years old will be considered outdated and must be retaken.
+If a student fails to complete his or her program in six years, coursework that is more than six years old will be considered outdated and must be retaken.
 Extensions of currency, in which an outdated course can be considered current by the program and the College of Graduate Studies and Research, are not routine, but may be granted under special circumstances.
-The student must submit a formal petition in order to apply for an exception to this 6 year rule.
-The form for that petition is called a Time Extension Request Form and can be found here: Time Extension Request Form.
+The student must submit a formal petition in order to apply for an exception to this six-year rule.
+The form for that petition is called a Time Extension Request Form.

 A student in good academic standing may be given a leave of absence upon the student's request and subsequent approval by the dean.
 Such leaves are still counted within the six-year time limitation for degree credits.
 A student must submit a Leave of Absence Form, accompanied by a program of study developed in collaboration with the program advisor that outlines how the student will successfully complete the program upon his/her return.
 For more details about the Leave of Absence, please see the Leave of Absence Policy.

 If a graduate student has completed all academic requirements and is awaiting the formal awarding of a degree, the University Registrar, upon that student's submission of a Degree Verification request form, will issue a letter certifying his or her status.
 Such letters are normally accepted by employers or boards of education for salary increment purposes and by other universities as certification that the degree has been earned.